Volte6/GoMud/notes.md

 * Made an attempt to embed a javascript scripting engine (https://github.com/dop251/goja) but it would hang indefinitely when compiling on a `raspberry pi zero 2 w`, and I removed this for the time being.
 * I would like to be able to write generic scripting rules with defined interfaces and exported variables.
+* LUA is the best candidate right now, using https://github.com/yuin/gopher-lua

 # Thoughts on a magic system